Atlogit/atlomy_chat/cline_docs/codebaseSummary.md

 15. Log levels can be dynamically changed at runtime, providing flexibility in adjusting the verbosity of logs as needed during development or production.
 16. The TLG Parser now uses relative imports, improving module organization and reducing potential import issues.

 This comprehensive structure allows for specialized processing of different ancient medical texts while maintaining a flexible and extensible architecture for future developments.
 The recent optimizations and additions to the Lexical Value Generation system and the new centralized logging system further enhance the project's functionality, accuracy, performance, and maintainability.
+The upcoming developments will focus on further performance improvements, user interaction, and preparing for the next phase of the project.

 ## Logging Configuration